SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Trivialism.md

 - (T3) Absolutist trivialism; every proposition has a designated value in all worlds
 $\to$ T3 supports logical monism (the view that there is only one logic), rather than logical pluralism.
 That
 	is $\Diamond \varphi \iff \square \varphi \iff \varphi$
 ## Formalizing Trivialism
-A (valid) Trivialist system can be formalized through the lenses of modal logic.
+A modal logic can be used to show what a formalization of the notion of impossible/trivial worlds would look like (note that the following is not really a trivial theory, but rather an extension of modal logic which allows for trivial worlds, at which all statements w/in the language are true).

 We define a zero-order modal logic via the following tuple: